bendalab/thunderfish/doc/thunderfish.md

 returns
 ```
 usage: thunderfish [-h] [--version] [-v] [-c] [--channel CHANNEL] [-j [JOBS]]
-                   [-s] [-f FORMAT] [-p] [-o OUTPATH] [-b]
+                   [-s] [-f {dat,ascii,csv,rtai,md,tex,html}] [-p] [-k]
+                   [-o OUTPATH] [-b]
                    [file [file ...]]

 Analyze EOD waveforms of weakly electric fish.

 positional arguments:
   file                  name of the file with the time series data

 optional arguments:
   -h, --help            show this help message and exit
   --version             show program's version number and exit
   -v                    verbosity level.
 Increase by specifying -v multiple
                         times, or like -vvv.
-  -c                 save configuration to file thunderfish.cfg after reading
+  -c                    save configuration to file thunderfish.cfg after
-                     all configuration files
+                        reading all configuration files
   --channel CHANNEL     channel to be analyzed.
-Default is to use first channel.
+Default is to use first
+                        channel.
   -j [JOBS]             number of jobs run in parallel.
-Without argument use all
+Without argument use
-                     CPU cores.
+                        all CPU cores.
   -s                    save analysis results to files
+  -f {dat,ascii,csv,rtai,md,tex,html}
-  -f FORMAT          file format used for saving analysis results, one of dat,
+                        file format used for saving analysis results, defaults
-                     ascii, csv, md, tex, html (defaults to the format
-                     specified in the configuration file or "dat")
+                        to the format specified in the configuration file or
+                        "dat")
   -p                    save output plot as pdf file
+  -k                    keep path of input file when saving analysis files
-  -o OUTPATH         Path where to store results and figures.
+  -o OUTPATH            path where to store results and figures
   -b                    show the cost function of the best window algorithm

 version 1.7 by Benda-Lab (2015-2019)